Engee documentation

 end

-It should be taken into account that each individual access to the model by means of software control takes about a second, regardless of the execution time of the model itself.
-For this reason, it is better to search for parameters within a not too large set of combinations.
+It should be borne in mind that each individual access to the model using software control takes about a second, regardless of the execution time of the model itself.
+For this reason, it is better to sort through the parameters within a not too large set of combinations.

 gr()